Lawn Clippings Are Full Of Natural Nutrients

 And finally, a thatch layer filled with long grass clippings will require far more frequent lawn de-thatching, which can be expensive, is not environmentally friendly if avoidable, and is often avoidable by good lawn care practices.

-If you've got a faster growing lawn type such as Sir Walter, Couch or Kikuyu and don't want to be mowing so frequently in order to keep the clippings as short as possible, then a balance may need to be reached between catching and mulching the lawn clippings back into the lawn.
+If you've got a faster growing lawn type and don't want to be mowing so frequently in order to keep the clippings as short as possible, then a balance may need to be reached between catching and mulching the lawn clippings back into the lawn.

 In these cases the best option may be to leave the lawn to reach a height that you are comfortable with (but not too long), and then to only recycle the lawn clippings at every second or third lawn mowing, and catch the clippings for the compost pile at all other mowings.